GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 - `make-existing-products` -> Whether to generate products even if they already exist in AWS S3 under the specified product folder path `s3_bucket/s3_project_folder/collection/...`.
   - **WARNING** - Passing this flag will create duplicate files and overwrite existing metadata, which may affect downstream workflows.
 - `skip-upload-to-s3` -> Make the products, but skip uploading them to AWS S3.
-- `scene-path` -> A URL or Path to a locally available scene file.
-If not provided, it will be downloaded from `scene-data-source` specified below
 - `scene-data-source` -> Where to download the scene SLC file.
 Can be single string or a list of preferences separated by a space.
 Supported values are any of `AUS_COP_HUB`, `ASF` or `CDSE`.
 The default is (`AUS_COP_HUB` `ASF` `CDSE`).
 - `orbit-data-source` -> Where to download the orbit files.
 Can be single string or a list of preferences separated by a space.
 Can be any of `AUS_COP_HUB`, `ASF` or `CDSE`.
 The default is (`AUS_COP_HUB` `ASF` `CDSE`).
 - `skip-validate-stac` -> To skip validation of the created STAC doc within the code.
 If this is not set and the stac is invalid, products will not be uploaded.
 By default we want to validate the stac.